popphp/docs/user_guide/images.rst

 **Loading an existing image**

+To load an existing image resource, you could use the ``Gd`` adapter like this:

 .. code-block:: php

     $img = new Pop\Image\Gd('image.jpg');

-Alternatively, you could use:
+Alternatively, you could use the ``Imagick`` adapter:

 .. code-block:: php

     $img = new Pop\Image\Imagick('image.jpg');

-or, you could use, the ``Gmagick`` extension is available instead:
+or, you could use the ``Gmagick`` adapter if that extension is available instead:

 .. code-block:: php